S4CH/s4ch.github.io/blog/2022-01-03-geoguessr-tips-and-tricks.md

 ![intropc](/img/blog/geofirstpost/8geo.png)

 The quietness of the ocean and indications of tides are also important factors to consider.
-Because the water is confined by the Mediterranean Sea and the Strait of Gibraltar, I was surprised to hear that Croatia had no substantial tide when I visited.
+Because the water is confined by the Mediterranean Sea and the Strait of Gibraltar, My friend was surprised to hear that Croatia had no substantial tide when he visited.
 A lake or "landlocked" sea might be indicated by the lack of tidal evidence.

 Similarly, the waves can reveal how far the ocean reaches.
 Gentle seas may indicate that the location is protected or that the water body is too small to create huge waves.
 However, in this situation, this isn't the case, so simply use it as a hint.